dalibor91/pytracker/README.md

 New   /home/test/test2.php
 ```

-Next time when you run it, if nothing is changed inside this 3 files you will get empty output
+Next time when you run it, if nothing is changed inside of files you will get empty output
 else if something is changed you will get

 ```